mimblewimble/grin/doc/grin4bitcoiners.md

 ### Wait, what!?
 No address?

-Correct—no reusable addresses.
-Outputs are unique and do not share an address field with earlier outputs.
-Wallets build transactions **interactively** (or via a slate/exchange of messages).
+Correct—there is **no reusable on-chain address** on outputs.
+Each output is a unique commitment; nothing like a Bitcoin address is written into the UTXO and reused across payments.

+That is different from how wallets *find each other*.
+To build a transaction interactively, one party still needs a way to contact the other—often a public key, slatepack address, Tor hidden service, or similar.
+Those are **interaction endpoints**, not on-chain address fields.
 Both parties do not need to be online at the same instant; the handshake can happen over any private channel (including offline media).

 ### If transaction information gets removed, can I just cheat and create money?